ajdove/Estuary-Rich-Text-Element/README.md

-!
-CURRENTLY WORKING ON ISSUES FOUND WITH SAFARI BROWSER
+POSSIBLY FURTHER IMPROVEMENTS TO THE USER INTERFACE.
+FIXED ISSUES FOUND WITH SAFARI BROWSER

 Estuary RTE (Rich Text Element) is an input component to be used as part of a HTML form.
 It is written completely in vanilla Javascript.